-After the school rankings analysis is completed at the state level, sub-lists are extracted to compare school performance of like campuses based on pre-determined inclusion criteria.
-Sub-lists include geographic sub-lists for the major metro-areas as well as peer sub-lists comparing schools based social and economic characteristics.
+After the school rankings analysis is completed at the state level, sub-lists are extracted to compare school performance of like campuses based on predetermined inclusion criteria.
+Sub-lists include geographic sub-lists for the major metro-areas as well as peer sub-lists comparing schools with students of similar socio-economic demographics.